 General Laws c.
 164, § 134(a), provides that it is the "duty of the aggregated entity to fully inform participating ratepayers" that they will be automatically enrolled in the municipal aggregation program and that they have the right to opt out.
 It is critical that customers, including customers with limited English language proficiency, are informed and educated about a municipal aggregation plan and their right to opt out of the program, especially in light of the automatic enrollment provisions afforded to these plans.
+D.T.E.
+06-102, at 21.
+To this end, the Department reviews the form and content of the consumer notifications issued by municipal aggregations.
+As the Department continues to gain experience with the operation of municipal aggregation programs, it is fully anticipated that we will refine our position on the adequacy and clarity of consumer notifications and the Town will be required to adhere to any future directives in this regard.
+Town of Stoughton, D.P.U.
+17-43, at 13.

-The customer classes in the Program will be the same as National Grid's customer classes (Plan at 10-11; Petition, Att.
-G at exh.
-A).
+The customer classes in the Program will be the same as Eversource's customer classes (Plan at 10-11; Petition, Att.
+F).